freakout42/formax/docs/index.md

 adapting this technology a no-brainer for any enterprise.

 In every system of decent size is the need for something like **formax**.
-The system-adminstrator needs to change a base-table or master-data.
-Most of the times he is forced to use error-prone and dangerous SQL or a database-admin-tool like phpMyAdmin because there was no web-application build for all these small things.
-Or for maintaining customer information.
-Beside the new address-data itself there are only around 20 keystrokes required to edit the record - no mouse-moving - no scrolling - with milliseconds response time.
-Frequently used apps like order-entry for which the initial training to use a powerful keyboard application pays off thousand times are even natch candidates for it.
+Examples: The sysadmin needs to change a base-table or master-data: most of the times he is forced to use error prone and dangerous SQL or a database-admin-tool like phpMyAdmin because there was no web-application build for all these small things.
+Maintaining customer
+information: beside the new address data itself there are only around 20 keystrokes required to edit the record - no mouse-moving - no scrolling - with milliseconds response time.
+Frequently used apps like order-entry for which the initial training to use a powerful keyboard application pays off thousand times, are even natch candidates for it.

 ### History/Motivation